tbhb/typing-graph/docs/explanation/union-types.md

 - `Literal[1] | Literal[2]` produces `SubscriptedGenericNode` with `origin.cls=typing.Union` and `args`

 On Python 3.14+, both forms produce `UnionNode`, so you only need to handle one case.

+??? info "Python 3.14: union unification"

+    Python 3.14 unifies `types.UnionType` and `typing.Union`.
+The `types.UnionType` type becomes an alias for `typing.Union`, and all union expressions produce the same runtime type.

+    This unification simplifies the landscape considerably.
+If you're writing new code that only needs to support Python 3.14+, you can ignore the distinction entirely and always use `UnionNode`.

+    For libraries that need to support older Python versions, the helper functions remain the best approach.
+They abstract over the version differences and will continue working correctly on Python 3.14+.

+## Practical application

+Now that you understand union types, apply this knowledge:

+- **Handle unions during traversal** with [Walking the type graph](../guides/walking-type-graph.md)
+- **Inspect union type parameters** in [Inspecting functions](../tutorials/functions.md)

 ## See also